-So you’re officially diagnosed with clinical depression, PTSD, MS, arthritis, or any other thing that can be treated by marijuana.
-Even if the quality and price are comparable, you might not get the most knowledgable budtender in the world at a recreational dispensary.
+So, you’re officially diagnosed with a qualifying condition that your doctor wants you to use medical marijuana for.
+Even if the quality and price are comparable, you might not get the most knowledgeable budtender in the world at a recreational dispensary.
 Budtenders as most medical dispensaries are amazing and can help you pick the right strains for your ailments.

 More buying options

 If more regulated weed isn’t necessarily your thing, consider the following!
 You can purchase a larger variety of marijuana from both types of dispensaries, medical AND recreational.
 Sometimes this fact really saves on the hassle aspect of purchasing marijuana.
 Now you have access to whatever you’re in the mood for, whenever you want it, no matter where you are in the state.
 It doubles the amount of dispensaries you can purchase marijuana from.
 Not to mention, all of the first-time medical marijuana cardholder deals and specials you’ll get to try all over the place.

 Medical marijuana is cheaper to purchase.
 If you were a business owner and you were capitalizing on something as interesting and novel as recreational pot that tourists can buy too, would you really let that price deflate too much if your competitors were inflating for the demand?
 The state likes to jump in and add taxes to recreational weed that causes the price to jump as well.
 It doesn’t matter if you’re a Colorado resident or not, it’s a fact that recreational marijuana is more expensive.
 Since medical marijuana is it’s own industry, it’s prices are often lower in order to help medical marijuana cardholders get what they need.